 As for zinc, I believe this too is controversial.
 Conflicting studies find that zinc might reduce prostate cancer risk as well as increase the risk.
 The RDA for zinc is only about 13 mg per day for men.
 I doubt most men are deficient.

-Prosvent used to contain Seleium but this mineral no longer is listed in the supplement.
+Prosvent used to contain selenium, but this mineral is no longer listed in the supplement.